Rosh-Made/rosh-made/blog/birthday-getaway.md

 ~ This safari tent has all the essentials you need and it's hard to see it getting more lux than this.
 The tent has a super comfy queen-size bed (also, 2 x small beds for additional guests), an ensuite bathroom with a flushing toilet, shower & eco-friendly toiletries.

 ~ Love their outdoor kitchen & pizza oven!
 We stayed here for one night, so we brought our own food and stuck to our charcuterie snacks and pizza.
-But you also have an option to cook your own meals or for catering, just let them know beforehand.
+But you also have options to cook your own meals or for catering, just let them know beforehand.
 They complimented us with farm eggs, a fresh loaf of homemade bread, butter, and milk that was way more than enough for our next day breakky.

 ![](/assets/img_3807.jpg)